-The Company recharges all costs at zero margin associated with providing engines on a demand basis to satisfy Rolls-Royce's obligations to Rolls-Royce plc.
-For external sales, the Company makes a fixed 3% margin before tax, and so overall pricing risk is considered to be low.
+The Company recharges to Rolls-Royce plc all costs at zero margin associated with providing engines on a demand basis to satisfy Rolls-Royce plc's obligations.
+For external sales, the Company makes a fixed 3.00% margin before tax, and so overall pricing risk is considered to be low.

-Rolls-Royce Leasing Limited (Registration number: 00329435) Directors' Report for the year ended 31 December 2022 (continued)
+Rolls-Royce Leasing Limited Directors' Report for the year ended 31 December 2024 (continued)